Measuring & Controlling Temperature

-A: The Weber Smokey Mountain Cooker Smoker is designed and engineered by Weber-Stephen Products LLC in Palatine, Illinois, USA and assembled in America using parts made in the USA and other countries.
+A: The Weber Smokey Mountain Cooker Smoker is designed and engineered by Weber-Stephen Products LLC in Illinois.
+All major parts are made in the USA; some minor parts are sourced from other countries.

-A: In the 18-1/2" WSM, the top grate is 17-1/2" in diameter and is the same one used in all Weber 18-1/2" charcoal grills.
+In the 18.5" WSM, the top grate is 17.5" in diameter and is the same one used in all Weber 18.5" charcoal grills.
 The bottom grate is 17" in diameter.
 The combined surface area of the two cooking grates is about 468 square inches.

-A: The Weber Smokey Mountain Cooker Smoker comes with the following warranty (current as of October, 2011):
+A: The Weber Smokey Mountain Cooker Smoker comes with the following warranty (as of March 2016):

-A: No. Some smokers must be seasoned before use to prevent the formation of rust, but due to its porcelain enamel finish, the Weber Bullet does not need to be seasoned.
+A: No. While some smokers must be seasoned before use to prevent the formation of rust, the Weber Bullet, due to its porcelain enamel finish, does not need to be seasoned.
 You may choose to wipe down the cooker with a damp cloth, or wash it using hot, soapy water to remove any dust that accumulates during the manufacturing and shipping process, but this is purely optional.